Analytical description of spontaneous emission of light at the optical event horizon: Spectral densities and photon-number correlations

+The aim of field theory in section \ref{sec:FTIDD} is to calculate the observable spectral density and spectral correlations as observed in the laboratory frame.
+In this section we calculate the photon flux, photon number and the photon number correlations in terms of the scattering matrix $S$.

+We calculate the spontaneous emission in \textit{out} modes, i.e. the \textit{in} modes are in the vacuum state.
+The \textit{out} GMs have to have a \textit{positive} laboratory-frame group velocity to reach the detector.

+As can be seen in Fig.\ref{fig:labdisprel}, modes \textit{no} and \textit{uo} have positive group velocities smaller than the RIF velocity $u$.
+This also applies to mode \textit{lo}, except that it has a negative group velocity if $K$ is negative.
+These modes are \textit{out} GMs on the left.
+In the low-index region on the right, the only \textit{out} GM, i.e. propagating \textit{away} from the RIF ahead of it, is mode \textit{moR}.
+Thus we expect to detect contributions from GMs \textit{noL}, \textit{uoL}, \textit{loL} and \textit{moR}.

+Because the system is in a stationary state, the photon flux for an \textit{out} mode $\alpha$ is given by the integral over the frequency correlation \cite{loudon_2000}:

+The flux $\phi(\omega)$ is the dimensionless number of photons per unit time and unit angular frequency at $\omega$ in the moving frame.
+The \textit{out}-mode operators in the frequency correlation are replaced using \eqref{eq:operatortransfo} by \textit{in}-operators, which act directly on the \textit{in} vacuum state, see appendix \ref{app:corrfunctions}.
+Using eq. \eqref{eq:2ndmom1}, the result for the photon flux is:

-Here, $\{\alpha\}$ is the set of modes who have a positive (negative) norm if $\alpha$ is of positive (negative) norm.
+Here $\{\alpha\}$ is the set of modes which have a norm equal to $\alpha$.
 The photon flux results from the scattering of \textit{in} modes into \textit{out} modes of opposite norm.
-All \textit{in} modes are in the vacuum state.
-In this paper, we consider the example of a RIF of height $\delta n=2\times10^{-6}$, moving at $u=\sfrac{2}{3}\,c$ in bulk fused silica \cite{Note1}.
+The number of emitted photons depends solely on the scattering matrix, bandwidth and interaction time.

+A second important observable is the photon-number correlation across the spectrum.
+This is an essential signature of the expected entanglement between photons of different wavelengths.
+In the moving frame, the photon flux density $\phi^\alpha({\omega})$ in mode $\alpha$ at frequency $\omega$ is the dimensionless number of photons per unit time $\delta\tau$ and unit bandwidth $\delta\omega$, cf. \eqref{eq:flux}.
+The total photon number is obtained by integrating over all frequencies and time.
+To obtain the photon number $\langle \hat{N} \rangle$ over a limited `detected' frequency interval in this stationary mode conversion process, the field operators have to be constrained to this bandwidth.
+The photon number operator is then given by:

+Here $\tau$ is the interaction time in the \textit{moving} frame and $t(\omega)$ is a spectral filter function, which takes the value of 1 if the frequency is in the detected interval and 0 otherwise.
+Correlations in photon number between modes $\alpha$ and $\alpha'$ are found by calculating the normally ordered covariance of the photon numbers $\hat{N}_1^\alpha$ and $\hat{N}_2^{\alpha'}$ on detectors 1 and 2: